-Is Cash or Accrual-Based Accounting Best for your Small Business
+Cash or Accrual Accounting for Your Small Business

 When you start a small business, there are a number of initial decisions you have to make.
 One of those decisions is what type of accounting method you are going to use in your small business.
 How are you going to record your financial transactions?
 You can use either a cash system of accounting or accrual accounting.
 Which method of accounting you choose depends on several factors.